SergioLM7/back-django-area101/README.md

 # Django API REST - Books - Area101 technical interview

 ## Introduction
 This project is a API REST created with Django framework.
-It provides a JSON with a list of 10 best-seller books.
+It provides a JSON with a list of 10 best-seller books (id, title, author, price, image).

+It has been deployed on Vercel:

 ## Installation